OxfordAbstracts/purescript-graphql-client/README.md

 - Athough we use this package in production at Oxford Abstracts, purescript-graphqlclient has probably been used more in production

 I have not used purescript-graphqlclient myself so please let me know if any of the above is incorrect or incomplete.

+There is also a higher level graphql client for halogen projects [purescript-halogen-graphql-connect](https://github.com/OxfordAbstracts/purescript-halogen-graphql-connect)